nishchay/translations/static/english/learningCenter/request/requestHandling.md

 ###### Route with dynamic/placeholder segments

-Segment which has dynamic value is called placeholder segment.
-Placeholder segment can be any valid string or int.
+Segment can be dynamic, this segment is called placeholder segment.
+Placeholder segment can be one of `string`, `number` or `alphanum`.
+Placeholder segments are defined in opening `{` and closed `}` curly braces.

 ```php
 /**